How To Purify Water With Sunlight: The Sunny Tricks

 Benefits of Solar Water Purification

-- UVA rays may activate the oxygen into water, form hydrogen peroxide and oxygen free radicals that kill pathogens.
+- UVA rays may activate the oxygen in water, forming hydrogen peroxide and oxygen-free radicals that kill pathogens.

 - The merit of keeping the bottle under sunlight is to speed up the disinfection progress.

 - The process is inexpensive and portable and only needs plastic bottles and sunlight.

 - The rays of UVA destroy the cell structure of pathogens.